TheSandDoctor/Commons-image-corruption-detector/README.md

 # Commons-image-corruption-detector
+* pillow
+* mwclient
+* mysql.connector

-*Pillow is required for this project.
+Pillow is required for this project.
 To ensure that memory issues with large images are avoided, PIL has been forked and modified.
-*mwclient
-*mysql.connector